 According to research conducted by BIC KIDS in 2019:

-We’ve rounded up some great children’s art storage ideas to stop the dreaded pile of artwork collecting in the corner of the lounge or overtaking the fridge door.
+We’ve rounded up some great children’s art storage ideas to stop the dreaded pile of messy toys and artwork collecting in the corner of the lounge or overtaking the fridge door.

 EMBRACE THE CREATIVITY

 Don’t be too rigid about where you put the kids artwork!
 Let it permeate naturally and organically into the home design.